dbpolglase/tUI/Manual-en.md

 <h3 id="framing">Framing</h3>
 <p>Views are displayed within a frame according to the given dimensions; these frames can be bordered.<br>
 Borders are defined as border characters for top, bottom, left, right, and the four corners, typically dashes, bars, and the + symbol.<br>
-For table and editor views (others in the future) where scrolling can be performed, the scroll border description defined by the SBorder characters will be used instead of the Border ones.<br>
+For table and editor Views (others in the future) where scrolling can be performed, the scroll border description defined by the SBorder characters will be used instead of the Border ones.<br>
 The characters configuring these borders are parameterizable in the application.</p>
 <p>In the XML, it is possible to customize these borders with the tags:</p>
 <pre><code>xml